rm511130/Tanzu-Workshop-TKGI/README.md

    - You only have one worker node.
    - The results also show that 21% of 2 vCPUs (2000m) are being consumed.

-- You can also execute the following command to see how your `pods` are performing:
+- You can also execute the following command to see how `pods` in system namespaces are performing:

 ```
 kubectl top pods --all-namespaces